zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### filter `String`

-Specifies a selector for elements, within the container, for which the tooltip will be displayed.
+Specifies a selector for elements, within the container, for which the Tooltip will be displayed.

-#### Example - show tooltip only for strong elements in a text
+#### Example - show Tooltip only for strong elements in a text

     <div id="container">
         I'm a <strong title="First target">tooltip target</strong>.
 I'm also a